TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.10.1 =
+* Fix problem on WordPress 3.0 with is_multisite and is_network_admin functions not existing
+* Fix for category meta creation issue on upgrade

 = 5.8.10 - October 2014 =
 * Ability to select standard updates (as soon as they are released) or monthly updates (rolled up on first of month)
 * Fixed bug with pagination when displayed before Link Library